astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type : float*,
-   Field of view of the camera in pixel/spaxel. need confirmation on the optionality of this paramiter.
+   Field of view of the camera in pixel/spaxel.
    Warning: confusing error massage if missing

 .. note::

-    Following parameters was added to uniform all the sensor (HO and LO), but they are not used.
+    Following parameters were added to uniformise all the sensor (HO and LO), but they are not used.

     Binning, NumberPhotons, SpotFWHM, SpectralBandwidth, Transmittance, Dispersion, SigmaRON, Dark, SkyBackground, Gain, ExcessNoiseFactor, Wavelength, FieldOfView